 - Sedatives (or hypnotics) – typically designed to assist with sleep or treat muscle spasms with muscle relaxation properties.

 There is some overlap in how these drugs are prescribed.
-For instance, certain tranquilizers cause drowsiness and may be used to encourage sleep, whereas certain sedatives may also be used to address anxiety.
+For instance, certain tranquilizers cause drowsiness and may be used as sleeping pills, whereas certain sedatives may also be used to address anxiety and insomnia.

-Opioid drugs are derived from the Asian poppy plant (from opium), or they are synthetic (man-made) substances that resemble the compounds that are extracted from or found in opium.
+Opioid drugs are derived from the Asian poppy plant (opium), or they are synthetic (man-made) substances that resemble the compounds that are extracted from opium.